ezhanjaved/ezhanjaved/README.md

 Full Stack Software Engineer building scalable SaaS products,
 with a strong focus on systems, automation, and applied AI.

-I enjoy working close to real problems — designing architectures, automating workflows, and experimenting with reinforcement learning in simulated environments.
+I enjoy working close to real problems designing architectures, automating workflows, and experimenting with reinforcement learning in simulated environments.

 ---

-## 🚀 What I’m Working On
+## What I’m Working On?

-### 🧠 Locanize — Local SEO SaaS (Founder & Engineer)
+### Locanize — Local SEO SaaS (Founder & Engineer)
 A full-scale Local SEO platform built to automate audits, tracking, and competitive insights for businesses.

 **Highlights**